mainmatter/mainmatter.com/_calendar/2022-03-31-ember-europe.md

 We're kicking off our new Ember Europe meetup series at Phorest in Dublin and remotely via Zoom on March 31st!

-The Europe Ember.js meetup brings together the Ember community from all of Europe once a quarter.
+The Europe Ember.js meetup brings together the European Ember community once a quarter.
 The meetup is organized as a hybrid event, hosted from a different city each time with the option for people to join remotely as well.